zinzin186/Parchment/README.md

 ])
 ```

-Then add the paging view controller to you view controller:
+Then add the paging view controller as a child view controller:

 ```Swift
 addChildViewController(pagingViewController)